 To reduce the costs associated with early repayment of mortgages and to recover a portion of the costs of mortgage incentives, we impose early repayment charges on some products.
-The early repayment charges generally apply for repayment made prior to the expiration of the fixed or tracker rate for the particular product.
+The early repayment charges generally apply for repayment made prior to the expiration of the term of the particular product.

-The following table sets forth the total residential mortgage loans to individuals by product type that we had outstanding as at April 4, 2010 as a percentage of our total residential mortgage loans to individuals.
+The following table sets forth the total residential mortgage loans to individuals by product type that we had outstanding at April 4, 2009 as a percentage of our total residential mortgage loans to individuals.

-As at April 4, 2010
+As at April 4, 2009

 Mortgage Type

-Base mortgage rate 38%
+Base mortgage rate 21%

-Fixed rate 45%
+Fixed rate 57%

-Tracker rate 17%
+Tracker rate 22%

+·

 Total 100%

-An analysis of our gross advances on UK residential mortgage loans to individuals by product type over the year ended April 4, 2010 and the two financial years ended April 4, 2009 and April 4, 2008 is shown in the following table:
+An analysis of our gross advances on U.K. residential mortgage loans to individuals by product type over the last three years is shown in the following table:

-For the year ended April 4,
+For the financial year ended April 4,

-• 2010 2009 2008
+2009 2008 2007

 Mortgage Type

-Base mortgage rate 6% 8% 9%
+Base mortgage rate 8% 9% 4%

-Fixed rate 63% 57% 71%
+Fixed rate 57% 71% 78%

-Tracker rate 31% 35% 20%
+Tracker rate 35% 20% 18%

+1000/ 1000/ 1000/

-Total 100% 100% 100%
+10tai 100% 100% 100%

-We have adopted what we consider a prudent approach to lending throughout the year ended April 4.
-2010 and our focus on quality has resulted in a controlled reduction in the overall volume of lending in the year ended April 4, 2010.
-The asset quality of our residential mortgage portfolio remains strong and we have continued to focus on affordability and loan to value ratios ("LTV").
-As a result our arrears remain low and are below the UK industry average as shown in the following table, which shows the number of cases in arrears as a percentage of the mortgage book.
+We have adopted a prudent approach to lending throughout the period and our focus on quality has resulted in a controlled reduction in the overall volume of lending.
+Asset quality of our residential mortgage portfolio remains strong and we have continued to focus on affordability and loan-to-value ratios (LTV).
+As a result arrears remain very low and are below the U.K. industry average as shown in the following table, which shows the number of cases in arrears as a percentage of the mortgage book.

-Nationwide (1) UK Industry Average (2)
+Nationwide (1) U.K. Industry Average (2)

 Arrears

-3-6 months 0.39% 0.90%
+3-6 months 0.27% 0.75%

-6-12 months 0.27% 0.75%
+6-12 months 0.09% 0.42%

-Over 12 months 0.16% 0.57%
+Over 12 months 0.03% 0.16%

-Notes:

-(1) As at April 4, 2010.

-(2) Source: Council of Mortgage Lenders' Market Briefing, March 2010.
+- (1) As of April 4, 2009. - (2) Source: Council of Mortgage Lenders' Market Briefing, June 2008.

 We utilize an automated credit scoring system to assist in minimizing credit risk on residential mortgage lending.
-Our credit procedures for residential mortgage lending take into account the applicant's credit history, loan-tovalue criteria, income multiples and an affordability calculation, or shock test, that tests the applicant's ability to service the loan at higher interest rates.
-For additional information regarding how we manage credit risk in connection with new lending, see "Financial Risk Management-Credit risk".
+Our credit procedures for residential mortgage lending take into account the applicant's credit history, loan-to-value criteria, income multiples and an affordability calculation, or shock test, that tests the applicant's ability to service the loan at higher interest rates.
+For additional information regarding how we manage credit risk in connection with new lending, see "Financial Risk Management-Credit Risk".

 We focus our residential mortgage sales efforts on first-time buyers, subsequent purchasers moving home and the remortgage market.
 In current market conditions, we are particularly keen to support our existing members and have introduced products to support first-time buyers.
 First-time buyers offer a significant potential for additional sources of income through the distribution of insurance and personal investment products.
-During the year ended April 4, 2010, 26% of residential mortgage advances that we made were to first-time buyers and 74% to experienced buyers.
-This compares to the year ended April 4, 2009 when 16% of residential mortgage advances were to first-time buyers and 84% to experienced buyers.
+During the financial year ended April 4, 2009, 16% of residential mortgage advances that we made were to first-time buyers and 84% to experienced buyers.
+We expect the housing market to remain subdued, with market prices likely to continue to fall in 2009 and 2010.
+We believe falling prices will improve affordability, which should bring about a recovery in the first time buyers' market.